mananparasher/SafeDriving/README.md

 # SafeDriving
-The app will read out messages while you dive
+The app will read out messages when you drive